 We use a structured synthetic phonics programme which is linked to our main reading books from the Oxford Reading Tree.

 The core phonics programme is delivered through Floppy’s Phonics, supported by Letters and Sounds, and is augmented by a range of reading books across genres.
-These books are normally Oxford Reading Tree books though we challenge more- able readers with range of stimulating texts.
+These books are predominantly Oxford Reading Tree books and we challenge more- able readers with range of stimulating texts from our collection.

 Children also have at least one guided reading session per week when a teacher listens to them and discusses the text to develop their understanding.

 To enable children to become immersed fully in texts, texts are chosen so that they can be used as a basis for teaching during English lessons as well as for Guided Reading sessions across the class.

 Children take part in pre-reading tasks which they follow up during a guided session with their teacher to develop a deeper understanding, through close questioning and discussion of the focus texts.
 Activities are planned around the focus texts to enable children to use and apply their higher order questioning skills.

 Where possible and voluntary adult support allows, there is also a weekly 1:1 reading session for children with reading records used to encourage a home-school partnership approach with parents.
 Reading records are also used to communicate with parents so progress remains central and parents are well informed.

 As children acquire their reading skills they move through our Reading Scheme.
 The levels within this scheme are indicated by colour.

 The EYFS and KS1 progression is: